Joe Spinell: 1983 to 1989: Final roles

 In 1985, he played the main villain in the crime film Walking the Edge, starring Robert Forster.

-In 1986, he acted in John Byrum'sThe Whoopee Boys, Robert Forster's Hollywood Harry, and Fred Williamson's The Messenger.
+Early in 1986, Spinell guest starred as a Mob Boss on the television series, The Equalizer in "Wash Up" opposite Robert Davi.
+That same year he acted in John Byrum's film The Whoopee Boys, Robert Forster's Hollywood Harry, and Fred Williamson's The Messenger.
 That year, he made Maniac 2: Mr. Robbie, a horror short promotional film directed by Buddy Giovinazzo and co-written by Spinell and Joe Cirillo which was loosely based on a 1973 feature film titled An Eye for an Eye (aka: The Psychopath).
 The short film was produced by Joe Spinell in order to raise financing for a sequel to Spinell's 1980 horror film Maniac.
 The short was included with the 30th anniversary edition release of Maniac.

 In 1987, Spinell acted in The Pick-up Artist, and Deadly Illusion.

 In 1988, Spinell played a corrupt military official in David A. Prior's Operation Warzone.
 His last lead role was completed in 1988, a slasher film named The Undertaker.
 The film was never released for the public, only existed in an incomplete form.
 In 2010, The Undertaker was released on DVD release by Code Red, and restored by Vinegar Syndrome on Blu-ray in 2016.
 The film is considered a cult classic, due in part to Joe Spinell's involvement and its long and troubled production.

 In 1989, Spinell played a U.S. government official in Rapid Fire, directed by David A. Prior which was his final role.

+Spinell was set to reprise his role as Willi Cicci in The Godfather Part III (1990) but he died before filming began.
+His character was replaced by Joey Zasa, played by Joe Mantegna.

 Personal life

-Spinell was married to adult film star Jean Jennings (1957-2011) from February 1977 to July 1979.
-Together they had one daughter before they divorced.
+Spinell was married to adult film star Jean Jennings (1957–2011) from February 1977 to July 1979.
+They had one daughter together before they divorced.

 A close friend of Sylvester Stallone, Spinell was the godfather of his son Sage Stallone.
-Spinell had a falling out with Sylvester Stallone during the filming of their final collaboration Nighthawks (1981).
+Spinell had a falling out with Sylvester Stallone during the filming of their final collaboration, Nighthawks (1981).On their friendship Stallone said "I love Joe Spinell and considered him a dear friend and would do anything for him.
+We had met when I had one or two lines in Farewell, My Lovely.
+He was truly one of a kind, but he had some very deep personal problems on the set of Nighthawks and became distant.
+It was around that time his mother also passed away, who he lived for and Joe was never the same.

+Spinell was known to abuse drugs and alcohol intermittently throughout his career and would also suffer from periods of depression.
+This, coupled with his mother's death, caused Spinell to fall into ill health in his final years.